dooyoungK/rxAndroidPractice/README.md

 ===========

 This is a simple example code for practicing rxJava in Android application.
-It will provide how the code can be handled and simplified by using rxJava.
+It will provide how the code can be changed and simplified by using rxJava.

 -----
 rxAndroidPractice provides the following concepts: